 National Crime Victimization Survey

 The National Crime Victimization Survey (NCVS) is the Nation's primary source of information on criminal victimization.
-The NCVS is sponsored by the Bureau of Justice Statistics and data are collected by the U.S. Census Bureau.
+The NCVS is sponsored by the Bureau of Justice Statistics, and data are collected by the U.S. Census Bureau.
 The NCVS collects information on nonfatal victimizations, reported and not reported to the police, against persons age 12 or over from a nationally representative sample of U.S. households.
-In 2021, there were 150,138 household interviews.
-Overall, 67% of eligible households completed an interview.
-Within participating households, 238,043 persons completed an interview in 2021, representing an 82% response rate among eligible persons from responding households.
+In 2022, there were 143,794 household interviews.
+Overall, 64% of eligible households completed an interview.
+Within participating households, 226,962 persons completed an interview in 2022, representing an 82% response rate among eligible persons from responding households.
 Sample households are chosen using a multistage stratified sample design.
 All household members age 12 and over in selected households are interviewed to obtain information on the frequency, characteristics, and consequences of criminal victimization in the United States.
 The survey measures the likelihood of victimization by rape, sexual assault, robbery, assault, theft, household burglary, and motor vehicle theft for the population as a whole, as well as for segments of the population such as adolescents and members of various racial and gender groups.
 Victims also are asked (either in person or by telephone) whether they reported the incident to the police.
 In instances of personal violent crimes, victims are asked about the characteristics of the perpetrator.

 Information about the NCVS is available online at https://bjs.ojp.gov/programs/ncvs.